 When researching and choosing an Ohio auto insurance policy, you need to consider several factors: your budget, the amount of coverage needed, your driving record, discounts you may qualify for and more.

-Ohio is ranked 10th in the nation for best drivers.
-The state’s drivers were ranked 8th for careless driving and 18th for drunk driving.
-According to the Ohio State Highway Patrol, there were 683 traffic fatalities in the year 2018, as well as 413,331 enforcement stops and 39,367 crashes investigated.
+As of 2016, there were nearly 8 million licensed drivers in the state of Ohio.
+According to the Ohio State Highway Patrol, there were 555 traffic fatalities in the year 2019, as well as 322,000 enforcement stops and 32,777 crashes investigated.

-While being the 10th safest state for drivers is an impressive ranking, you still need an Ohio auto insurance policy with good coverage at an affordable price in the event you need to file a claim.
+Drivers in Ohio face less risk on the road compared to drivers in some other states, but you still need an Ohio auto insurance policy with good coverage at an affordable price in the event you need to file a claim.

 Average car insurance cost in Ohio